-When the sun goes down each day during the holiday season, there are some areas of San Antonio that light up the Christmas spirit with twinkling lights.
-If you're going to be in the San Antonio area during the month of December, read on find out where you can partake in the festivities, Texas-style.
+When the sun goes down each day during the holiday season, San Antonio lights up with thousands of twinkling lights.
+If you're going to be in the San Antonio area during December in 2017, here's where you can partake in the festivities, Texas-style.

 01 of 06

 Every year, thousands of lights are turned on to light the renowned San Antonio River Walk on the day after Thanksgiving, which is Nov.
 24 in 2017.
 On that day, the Ford Holiday River Parade is held on the River Walk, and only those with a ticket will have access to the River Walk.
 But starting Nov.
 25 and continuing until Jan.
 7, 2018, everyone can take a look at the River Walk holiday lights for free.
 The lights will be on from 5:30 p.m. to 6:30 a.m. every night, dusk to dawn.
 The River Walk is open 24/7.

 The University of the Incarnate Word starts off the holiday season with a lighting ceremony and entertainment at 6:30 p.m. on Nov 18, 2017.
 The lights will stay on at the university every night until Jan.
 6, 2018.
 At the lighting ceremony, you can get snacks and drinks from food trucks and visit the Holiday Shoppe to check out the wares.

 The Christmas Light Fest in Boerne, Texas, about a 20-minute drive from San Antonio, boasts that it is the most dazzling holiday light show in the San Antonio area.
 You can drive through two miles of holiday light tunnels every night from Thanksgiving through New Year's Eve 2017.
 Stop into Santa's Village, a rustic barn filled with holiday goodies and, yes, see Santa Claus while you're there.